Day at the beach turns to panic, tragedy; married couple die

 The police and fire departments are expected to issue recommendations in response to the tragedy in the coming days, to be considered by the town board, Manzi said.

-“Whatever they recommend, we will take a look and see what happens,” Manzi said.
+“Whatever they recommend, we will take a look and see what happens,” he said.

 In 2006, New Hampshire beaches started a flag warning system after two swimmers drowned in rip currents near Hampton Beach the year before.
 The color-coded flags included green ones to signal low risk and red to alert beachgoers to high risk conditions.